23 Oct 21st Century Learning at Montclare

-As Montclare prepares to join the tens of millions of people around the world participating in The Hour of Code the week of December 4th, we’ve been researching what it means to be a 21st-century student and educator.
-More specifically, what does a 21st-century learner look like in an early childhood classroom?
-While we are always up-to-date on current educational trends, as an administrative team, we need to evaluate these new initiatives and determine how and if they are appropriate for our preschool students.
+December 2019 will be the third consecutive year that Montclare joins millions of people around the world to participate in The Hour of Code, prompting many discussions about what it means to be a 21st-century student and educator.
+More specifically, what does a 21st-century early childhood classroom look like?
+While we are always staying up-to-date on current educational trends, as an administrative team, we need to evaluate these new initiatives and determine how and if they are appropriate for our preschool students.

 Technological literacy is no doubt at the forefront of 21st Century skills.
-Most of our preschoolers already have access to technology at home and as educators and parents ourselves, we are well-versed in the current data on young children and screen-time.
-Whether it be an iPad, video console or a parent’s phone, children know their way around devices.
+Most of our preschoolers already have access to technology at home and as educators and parents ourselves, we are cautious and well-versed in the current data on young children and screen-time.
+Whether it be an iPad, TV or a parent’s phone, children know their way around devices.
 For this reason, we have researched and developed some of our own coding-without-screen activities for our young students.
-Our preschoolers don’t necessarily need a “device” to learn the fundamentals of coding and the processes involved.
+We discovered that reaping the benefits of the fundamental skills acquired through coding does not, in fact, require screen time.

-As more and more leaders in the field of education are advocating for teaching code, even at the preschool level, we as educators and school leaders need to understand the deeper value associated with learning to code.
-How does coding support our educational, developmental and social-emotional goals and does coding fit into our curriculum to enhance our student’s learning?
+As more and more leaders in the field of education are advocating for teaching code, even at the preschool level, we as educators and school leaders need to understand the deeper values and learning associated with coding.
+How does coding support reaching our educational, developmental, and social-emotional benchmarks, and does coding fit into our curriculum in a way that enhances our student’s learning?

-What we have discovered is that, yes, coding can be an incredibly meaningful part of an early childhood education!
+What we have discovered is that, yes, coding can be an incredibly meaningful part of early childhood education!
+The following are some of the researched benefits of learning to code:

 - Coding teaches children that learning is a process and not a product